 - You will now select your vehicle before starting a shift:

 When a driver begins his or her shift, the first step is to open the app, which will prompt them to connect to their ELD-enabled vehicle.
-Connecting to a vehicle ensures that driving events are assigned to the correct driver.
+Connecting to a vehicle ensures that trips are assigned to the correct driver.
 With the KeepTruckin electronic logging device, this process is easy — a driver simply opens the app and selects a vehicle from a list of ELD-enabled vehicles associated with the company.

 - You no longer select “Driving” as a duty status: